 WH has two variants.
 One is identical to the NA27 text, while the other is ουτοι εισιν αι δυο ελαιαι και αι δυο λυχνιαι ενωπιον του κυριου της γης εστωτες "These, when standing before the Lord of the earth, are the two olive trees and the two lampstands".

 An alternative interpretation of the NA27 and WH texts of this verse is that the masculine form εστωτες is used because the gender of the persons that are figuratively represented by ελαιαι and λυχνιαι is masculine.
-See the notes on Rev 4:1, 5, 7-8.
+See the notes above on Rev 4:1, Rev 4:5, and Rev 4:7-8.

 Rev 11:18 NA27 and WH have the phrase και δουναι τον μισθον τοις δουλοις σου τοις προφηταις και τοις αγιοις και τοις φοβουμενοις το ονομα σου τους μικρους και τους μεγαλους "and to give the reward to thy servants the prophets and to the saints and to those who fear thy name, the small rewards and the great rewards".
 Taking in account that the forms μικρους and μεγαλους are adjectives that agree in gender with μισθον, they were translated as referring to small and great rewards.
 Elsewhere, the accusative plural form μισθους can be found in the LXX, in Eze 27:15 and Hag 1:6.

 Rev 12:7 BYZ, GOC, NA27, and WH have και εγενετο πολεμος εν τω ουρανω ο μιχαηλ και οι αγγελοι αυτου [του] πολεμησαι ...
-"And there was war in heaven, Michael and his angels came to make war ... ".
-The word εγενετο appears to apply also to Michael and his angels, that is, there is an implied εγενοντο in the text.
-Thus, the text was interpreted as μιχαηλ και οι αγγελοι αυτου εγενοντο [του] πολεμησαι.
+"And there was war in heaven: Michael and his angels came to make war ... ".
+The phrase ο μιχαηλ και οι αγγελοι αυτου [του] πολεμησαι is understood in apposition to πολεμος.
+It follows that the word εγενετο applies not only to πολεμος, but also to Michael and his angels.
+The text is then interpreted as if it had an additional word εγενοντο, as if it were ο μιχαηλ και οι αγγελοι αυτου εγενοντο [του] πολεμησαι.
 Here, εγενοντο is understood with the meaning "to appear, arise, come", as in Mk 1:4 and Jn 1:6.